dapak2002/programming-languages-2022/Lab2-Lambda-Calculus/LambdaFun/memory-model.md

 We will look at the memory model.
 The memory is divided in an immutable stack [^immutable-stack] and a mutable heap.
 To see the difference, run [^prompt]

-[^prompt]: λ is the prompt of the REPL, what follows is our input.
-Lines that do not start with λ are output of the console.
-Btw, since the source code of `LamFun` is available, if there are features you do not like, you can change them.
-(But not for any assignment.)

     λ val a = new [] ;;

 which creates a new name `a` on the stack and a new memory cell (or address) on the heap.
 To see this run